Six Frigates

 Six Frigates: The Epic History of the Founding of the U.S. Navy is a book by Ian W. Toll, which was published by Norton in 2006.
 The book is a history of the original six frigates of the U.S. Navy.

 Awards

-It was the 2007 recipient of the Samuel Eliot Morison Award for Naval Literature.
+In 2007, Six Frigates won the Samuel Eliot Morison Award for Naval Literature and the William E. Colby Military Writers' Award.

-It received the Colby Award in 2007.